- Written by Mark Hicken Mark Hicken

 National - Inter-Provincial Shipping

 While the federal government removed the absolute prohibition on the interprovincial shipment of alcohol directly to consumers in 2012, they made the exemption dependent upon provincial laws.
 Since that time, only one province, Manitoba, has completely opened its doors to the interprovincial trade in alcohol.
 Consumers in MB are free to purchase wine from the rest of Canada because the laws of that province specifically allow such purchases with no restrictions other than that the amounts must be for personal use.
-Two other provinces (BC and NS) have restricted exemptions that only allow consumers to purchase 100% Canadian wine from another province if the wine is purchased direct from the winery.
-These provinces do not allow the purchase of non-Canadian wine from another province nor do they allow purchases of any type of wine from a retailer.
+Two other provinces (BC and NS) have restricted exemptions that allow consumers to purchase 100% Canadian wine from another province if the wine is purchased direct from the winery.
+These provinces do not allow the purchase and subsequent shipment of non-Canadian wine from another province nor do they allow purchases/shipment of any type of wine from a retailer.
 SK has a confusing system that only permits the purchase of 100% BC wine from a BC winery, and only if a high amount of markup is paid.

 The provinces signed the Canadian Free Trade Agreement (PDF here) in April which purports to remove many barriers.
 However, the agreement does virtually nothing in respect of the interprovincial trade in alcohol.
 All existing practices are continued ... with only a promise that the provinces will review the issues and report back in a year.
 The provinces have promised to do this many times before ... with little progress.

 The one bright light on the horizon is that the Supreme Court of Canada has now agreed to hear the appeal of the Comeau case.
 This is the New Brunswick case involving charges brought against an individual who drove to Quebec, purchased alcohol, brought it back to NB and was charged for doing so by the RCMP.
-A lower level New Brunswick court found that the relevant New Brunswick laws were unconstitutional on the basis that s.122 of the Constitution guarantees a "free trade" zone within Canada in respect of Canadian products.
+A lower level New Brunswick court found that the relevant New Brunswick laws were unconstitutional on the basis that s.121 of the Constitution guarantees a "free trade" zone within Canada in respect of Canadian products.
 The NB Court of Appeal declined to hear an appeal of the decision but the nation's highest court has now agreed to do so.
 This effectively means that there will eventually be a national precedent from the SCC on this issue.

 The SCC hearing of this issue provides the greatest opportunity in decades for changes to the protectionist systems outlined above.
 This case has the potential to create landmark changes which could provide great benefits to consumers and the industry.
 This could be Canada's "Granholm" (the case that opened U.S. borders) It is possible that our provincial borders may end up "wide open".
 It is also possible that the SCC may uphold the existing restrictions.... or that the court may end up somewhere in between.
 Nevertheless, it is important that the industry should be aware that the stakes "are high" in this case ... and that the industry should proactively start to consider the implications of this case and the possible effects on the wine business.